Tagggar/Firefox-Alpha/README.md

 ### New Clean Menu

-New Menu design with clear UI.
-Unnecessary elements are removed.
+New consistent Main Menu design, with clear and uniform UI, ensures efficient access to key features.
+Unnecessary elements are removed to simplify the layout and navigation.

-:link: Menu can be customized with [simpleMenuWizard](https://github.com/stonecrusher/simpleMenuWizard) to remove multiple unwanted items.
+`Alt` / `Option` to open Main Menu with access to all browser features and controls from one place;

-&nbsp;
+:link: Menu can be customized with **[simpleMenuWizard](https://github.com/stonecrusher/simpleMenuWizard)**.

 &nbsp;

 <div align="center">
 <img src="assets/downloads.png" alt="firefox alpha new downloads bar" width="640" height="auto"/>